 - that the financial benefits of taking action often significantly outweigh the costs

-Not for profit sustainability body WRAP found that nearly one million tonnes of food is thrown away by the hospitality and food service (HaFS) sector each year in the UK.
+Not for profit sustainability body WRAP found that nearly one million tons of food is thrown away by the hospitality and food service (HaFS) sector each year in the UK.
 An astonishing 75% of this food could have been eaten, which is equivalent to one in six meals being wasted.
 And 18% of the food purchased by the sector ends up being thrown away.

 For UK hotels, the cost of food waste is the equivalent of $0.68 per meal.
 So any food waste prevention goes straight to the bottom line of the business.
 WRAP worked with UK Hospitality and Food Service businesses through a voluntary agreement approach over three years and achieved savings with the sector of 11%.